What is the EAL in the Mainstream Classroom Project?

 If you would like to become an evaluation school, please ensure you meet the following criteria:

-- You can release at least one KS4 History and one KS4 Science teachers who each teach at least 14 EAL pupils who will be in Y10 in 2017/18
+You can release at least one KS4 History and at least one KS4 Science teacher who teach at least these 8 History and 14 Science pupils.

 Find out more